vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 ### Case

 You can use any object with holes in it, which has a minimum length of 7 cm, width of 3 cm, and a height of 3 cm.\
-The only requirement is that there could be enough air reach the sensor to measure the values from the air.\
+The only requirement is that there could be enough air reach the sensor to measure the values in the air.\

 It can also be a plastic box from a local shop and drill some holes in it.